muut/io-client/API.md

 - `path`: path to the unliked post.

 An "unlike" event is fired with path as argument.

+## unspam
+Unmark a post from being spammed.
+The impact of this action depends on the user.
+Admin has the most power.

+- `path`: the path of the post to be unspammed.

 ## `userHide`
 Sets the user "invisible" so that the user is no longer listed on online user's list on the init return value.